 - Application fee: $75.00 non-refundable application fee (waived for Regis University graduates)

-- Submit official degree-bearing transcript a U.S. regionally accredited institution
+- Submit official degree-bearing transcript a U.S. regionally accredited institution.
+Download the transcript request form.

 - Minimum overall GPA of 2.75 on degree-bearing transcript with option of supplying additional course work transcripts